Louison Bobet: Retirement and death

 Bobet's career effectively ended when the car carrying him and his brother Jean crashed outside Paris in the autumn of 1960.

 Louison Bobet had a succession of businesses after he stopped racing, including a clothes shop, but he became best known for investing in and developing the seawater health treatment of thalassotherapy.
 He had used it when recovering from his car crash.
-He opened the Louison Bobet centre beside the sea at Port du Crouesty at Quiberon.
+He opened the Louison Bobet centre beside the sea at Quiberon.
 The Quiberon centre was purchased by Accor in 1984 and became the flagship of its Thalassa Sea & Spa brand.
 He fell ill, however, and died of cancer the day after his 58th birthday.
 Cancer had been speculated during the operation for his saddle boils.
 Bobet is interred in the cemetery of Saint-Méen-le-Grand, and there is a museum to his memory in the town, the idea of village postmaster Raymond Quérat.